The interdisciplinary Master of Engineering in Construction

 necessary leadership for complex construction projects and subsequent

 management throughout their useful life.

 Graduates of the program are prepared to engage in all

-responsibilities of construction engineers, including building and site design,
+responsibilities of construction engineers and construction managers, including building and site design,

 planning and leading construction schedules, construction quality assurance and